 The Historical Society of Mendocino County, located in Ukiah, California, is a non-profit that collects, preserves, and shares the diverse history of Mendocino County.
 On-site is the Toney Archive, which houses their collection, and the Held-Poage Memorial Home.
 They are currently fundraising to digitize their collection.
 Contact them for more info at email: [email protected], phone: (707) 462 – 6969, address: 100 S. Dora St. Ukiah, CA 95482.
+All articles are directly copied from the original articles as they appeared in print in 1921.

 SHOW IS STRANDED — Mendocino Beacon, September 10, 1921